Understanding Recurrent Neural Architectures by Analyzing and Synthesizing Long Distance Dependencies in Benchmark Sequential Datasets: Introduction

-A fundamental task for modelling sequential data is \emph{Language Modeling}.
+A fundamental task of modelling sequential data is Language Modeling.
 A language model accepts a sequence of symbols and predicts the next symbol in the sequence.
 The accuracy of a language model is dependent on the capacity of the model to capture the LDDs in the data on which it is evaluated because an inability to model LDDs in the input sequence will result in erroneous predictions.
-In this paper, we will use the language modeling task, on a range of datasets, to evaluate the ability of RNNs to model LDDs.
+In this paper, we reviewed the SOTA language models to check their performance on these datasets.
 The standard evaluation metric for language models is \emph{perplexity}.
 Perplexity is the measurement of how well a language model predicts the next symbol, and the lower the perplexity of a model the better the performance of the model.
+There are a number of benchmark datasets used to train and evaluate language models: Penn TreeBanks (PTB) \cite{MarcusPTB}, WikiText2, WikiText103 \cite{Merity2016} and Hutter-Text (Text8 and Enwik8).